 Regular evaluation of policies and practices at the instructional area is the responsibility of the Committee on Program and Curricula (CPC).
 CPC is comprised of the deans of Academic Affairs and Student Services, the Registrar, the Accreditation Liaison Officer, the Director of Library services, a student representative, faculty representatives and the Associate Dean.
 CPC is responsible for the evaluation of courses and programs and practices, such as the TOEFL waiver, transfer credit, and challenge tests.
-For example, CPC's practice of course modification and revision requires a rationale to be included for such changes; for curriculum content which includes the course description, the prerequisite, the credits and contact hours, the student learning outcomes, the course learning outcomes, the course evaluation, task list if required, the mode of instruction and the textbook/materials, an evaluation is done by the chairperson to ensure that the correct practice of course modification or revision is followed.
+For example, CPC's practice of course modification and revision requires a rationale to be included for such changes; for curriculum content which includes the course description, the prerequisite, the credits and contact hours, the student learning outcomes, the course learning outcomes, the course evaluation is done by the chairperson to ensure that the correct practice of course modification or revision is followed.
 When need arises to revise the practice, CPC members will review its current practices and make any necessary changes.
 [1.45]